Great Basin Murders: Scott William Cox

 In early 1992, 28-year-old Scott William Cox, a resident of Portland, Oregon, became a suspect.
 In late 1991, he was arrested on charges of murdering two prostitutes in Portland in 1990 and 1991, respectively.
 As a truck driver, Cox, from the mid-1980s until his arrest, had visited many states across the country and was seen in places where girls and women were murdered.
 He was suspected of committing 20 total murders, with investigators believing that he was responsible for killing Perkins, herself a resident of Portland.
-After being charged with the murders of the two prostitutes, the task force gathered information about Cox's whereabouts over the past few years through driver's timesheets, payment information from his credit cards and the owners of motels he had stayed at, but found no evidence implicating him in any of the Great Basin Murders.
+After being charged with the murders of the two prostitutes, the task force gathered information about Cox's whereabouts over the previous few years through driver's timesheets, payment information from his credit cards and the owners of motels he had stayed at, but found no evidence implicating him in any of the Great Basin Murders.

 Keith Hunter Jesperson

 In 1995, serial killer Keith Hunter Jesperson became the prime suspect.
-Since 1990, he had killed at least eight girls and women across five states, including some of the states where the Great Basin Murders had been found in.
+Since 1990, he had killed at least eight girls and women across five states, including some of the states in which Great Basin Murder victims had been found.
 He was investigated for any possible involvement, but was soon ruled out.